Effect of backreaction on Island, Page curve and Mutual Information: Summary and Discussion

 \section{Summary and Discussion}

 To summarize, we have computed the entanglement entropy of radiation in a system where the backreacted eternal black hole is coupled to auxiliary thermal baths.
-In our observation we noted that the entanglement entropy of Hawking radiation receives a significant contribution due the presence of backreaction parameter $b$.
-In the boundary theory $b$ corresponds to the external quarks which implies the external degrees of freedom introduced into the system affects the entropy of the Hawking radiation.
+In our observation we noted that the entanglement entropy of the Hawking radiation receives a significant contribution due the presence of backreaction parameter $b$.
+This backreaction parameter corresponds to the deformation of the black hole in the bulk gravitational theory.
 The island formula was utilized to obtain the entanglement entropy of the Hawking radiation in baths coming through the AdS boundaries on which transparent boundary conditions are imposed.
-First we computed the entanglement entropy of radiation in the absence of an island using the s-wave approximation and found that it increases linearly in time.
+First we computed the entanglement entropy of radiation in the absence of an island using the s-wave approximation in the early and late time limit.
+We found that it shows a quadraticaly increasing behaviour with time that deviates slightly from quadratic nature as the value of backreaction parameter increased.
+In the late time we observe a linear increment in entropy with respect to time as well as with backreaction parameter.
 Then we obtained the entanglement entropy of radiation in the presence of an island.
 It is observed that the entanglement entropy for the island configuration gives twice the Bekenstein-Hawking entropy of the deformed black hole at the leading order and is independent of time.
 Hence, we observed that the entanglement entropy of radiation increases during the initial period of the black hole evaporation and at the later stage, an island appears slightly outside the horizon which leads to a constant value of entanglement entropy and we get the Page curve.